What is a Schrebergarten or Kleingarten? Germany’s Little Gardens

 Dr Moritz Schreber

-Schrebergarten were the brainchild of Dr. Moritz Schreber, a Leipzig University Professor who specialized in Children’s Health.
+The concept of a Schrebergarten was the brainchild of Dr. Moritz Schreber, a Leipzig University Professor who specialized in Children’s Health.
 He worried that the children growing up in the cities would be stunted physically and emotionally if they couldn’t go out to play in the country.
 He insisted that playgrounds be built to insure that children would get the proper socialization.

-After his death in 1864, Leipzig school principal Ernst Innozenz Hauschild established the first Schrebergarten, as a playground for kids on the outskirts of Leipzig.
-To supplement the healthy air and exercise, vegetable gardens were planted.
-And, slowly (much like kid’s baseball became Little League) the adults took control of the green play spaces, and planted family gardens in the plots.
+After his death in 1864, Leipzig school principal Ernst Innozenz Hauschild established the first Schrebergarten as a playground for kids on the outskirts of Leipzig.
+Vegetable gardens were planted to supplement the healthy air and exercise.
+And, slowly (much like kid’s baseball became Little League), the adults took control of the green play spaces and planted family gardens in the plots.
 Fences went in, and people made sure that their place was THEIRS alone.
-The Schreber movement, as it came to be called, spread across Germany ... and then out to other countries in Europe.
-Pieces of land on the edge of cities were zoned for Schrebergartens, and leased to families who could use them, and keep them in the family (at least, until they stopped paying).
+The Schreber movement, as it came to be called, spread across Germany and then out to other European countries.
+Pieces of land on the edge of cities were zoned for Schrebergartens and leased to families who could use them and keep them in the family, at least, until they stopped paying.

 By the time World War 1 rolled around, most of these Schrebergarten had already converted to family garden plots.
 For many people, these gardens were all that stood in the way of starvation.
-Then in 1919 the first rules and regulations were established to control the gardens and keep things orderly.
-By World War 2 a Schrebergarten was a necessity for many city families who would not have found food otherwise.
-In the book “German Boy” there is a scene where the family survives because Opa had a Schrebergarten, and planted potatoes.
+1919, the first rules and regulations were established to control the gardens and keep things orderly.
+By World War 2, a Schrebergarten was a necessity for many city families who would not have found food otherwise.
+(This was depicted in the book “German Boy.”
+There is a scene where the family survives because Opa had a Schrebergarten and planted potatoes.)

 what is a schrebergarten

 In the 50s, 60s, and 70s, the Schrebergarten took on a sort of Stay-cation feeling.
-You could spent the day puttering in your little domain.
+You could spend the day puttering in your little domain.
 Eat your own veggies, maybe grill some meat, and watch the sun set over your plot of land.
-You might not have a House… but you could have a beautiful (but tiny) plot of land, just like any Baron.
-(Although, unlike a Baron, you aren’t free to run a motorized lawnmower during Ruhezeit ie. the prescribed quiet times…)
+You might not have a house, but you could have a beautiful (but tiny) plot of land, just like any Baron.
+(Although, unlike a Baron, you aren’t free to run a motorized lawnmower during Ruhezeit ie. the prescribed quiet times.)

-In the 80s and beyond, Schrebergarten were thought to be the center of “Kitch” in Germany… a place where lawn gnomes multiplied beyond all reason.
-Where your Opa would sit in his shorts, sandals and black socks watching the world go by while Oma puttered with her flowers.
+In the 1980s and beyond, Schrebergarten was thought to be the center of “Kitch” in Germany—a place where lawn gnomes multiplied beyond all reason.
+It’s where your Opa would sit in his shorts, sandals, and black socks, watching the world go by while Oma puttered with her flowers.

-Today, many people see Schrebergarten as quaint and a bit old fashioned.
+Today, many people see Schrebergarten as quaint and a bit old-fashioned.
 Why would you want to be tied to a plot of land in this time of plenty?
 Who has time for that?
-And yes, they can be a lot of work for a modern person with a job and kids who need to get to Fußball training….
-Luckily, the Hipsters are trying to bring Schrebergartens back popularity.
+And yes, they can be a lot of work for a modern person with a job and kids who need to get to Fußball training.
+Luckily, the Hipsters are trying to bring Schrebergartens back to popularity.
 But they are running into a few issues.
-Unlike the original concept of individual family Garden for enjoying Fresh Air and doing whatever you want, today’s Schrebergarten have developed a reputation for being a miniature example of German hyper-Ordnung!
+Unlike the original concept of an individual family garden for enjoying Fresh Air and doing whatever you want, today’s Schrebergarten has developed a reputation for being a miniature example of German hyper-Ordnung!

 Regulating a Schrebergarten